tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

 > "Where do you live?"
 > "The 21st century."

-I was not until March 31st 2017 (a day before April Fool's Day) when Twillio breathed a new life into the dying art of fax sending by introducing the [Fax API](https://www.twilio.com/blog/2017/03/twilio-programmable-fax.html).
+It was not until March 31st 2017 (a day before April Fool's Day) when Twilio breathed a new life into the dying art of fax sending by introducing the [Fax API](https://www.twilio.com/blog/2017/03/twilio-programmable-fax.html).
 Modern humans can now send faxes by issuing a simple HTTP POST request:

 ```bash
 curl 'https://fax.twilio.com/v1/Faxes' \